Chakras are more than just a spiritual buzz word.

 - Desires, both physical and spiritual

-It is essential that all major and minor chakras are aligned with one another and in balance so that the energies can flow seamlessly through them and ensure your optimal wellbeing.
-When researching what are chakras, you’ll usually see references to the major chakras because.
-This is because knowing about the major chakras is enough to give you a preliminary understanding.
+It’s essential that all major and minor chakras are aligned with one another.
+This is how energies seamlessly flow through them, supporting your optimal wellbeing.
+When researching what are chakras, you’ll usually only see references to the major chakras.
+That is, unless you take a deep dive into ancient scriptures or investigate buddhist traditions.
+This is because knowing about the major ones is usually enough to give you a preliminary understanding.

 What are the seven chakras?

-The first five chakras are directly related to our physical bodies and drive our physical desires, health and wellbeing.
+The first five chakras directly relate to your physical body and drive your physical desires, health and wellbeing.
 Knowing what are chakras will help you understand the benefits of working on them.
-They are:

-It is the foundational chakra, defined by the feeling of being grounded and it connects you directly with your environment.
-It is also the epicenter for physical manifestation in the material world.
-While its location links it with sexuality, it also represents a whole lot more.
+The Muladhara chakra is your foundational chakra.
+It’s defined by the feeling of being grounded and connects you directly with your environment.
+It’s also the centre for physical manifestation in the material world.
+This is where the kundalini – serpent power – begins to rise.

-- Location: Base of the spine between the excretory organs
+- Location: Base of the spinal cord, between the excretory organs

-- Emotional aspects: Sense of security, stability and sensuality
+- Emotional aspects: Sense of security, stability, family lineage, control

-- Body parts: Sexual organs, hips, legs and lower back
+- Body parts: Sexual organs, hips, legs, rectum

 Sacral chakra (Swadhisthana)